History of Japanese cuisine: Kamakura period (1192-1333)

 The Kamakura period marked a large political change in Japan.
-Prior to the Kamakura period, the samurai were guards of the landed estates of the nobility.
-The nobility, having lost control of the Japanese countryside, fell under the militaristic rule of the peasant class samurai, with a military government being set up in 1192 in Kamakura giving way to the period.
+Prior to the Kamakura period, the samurai were little more than guards and enforcers of the nobility, who monopolized political power.
+In time, the samurai co-opted their masters to usurp control of Japan's legal and political system, with a military dictatorship being established in 1192 in Kamakura.
 Once the position of power had been exchanged, the role of the court banquets changed.
 The court cuisine which had prior to this time emphasized flavor and nutritional aspects changed to a highly ceremonial and official role.

-Minamoto no Yoritomo, the first shōgun, punished other samurai who followed the earlier showy banquet style of the nobility.
-The shōgun banquet, called ōban, was attended by military leaders from the provinces.
-The ōban originally referred to a luncheon on festival days attended by soldiers and guards during the Heian period, and was attached to the warrior class.
-The menu usually consisted of dried abalone, jellyfish aemono, pickled ume called umeboshi, salt and vinegar for seasoning, and rice.
+Minamoto no Yoritomo, the first shōgun, made a point of punishing samurai who followed the earlier showy banquet style of the nobility.
+An official banquet, the ōban, was instituted for high-ranking samurai and shogunate officials.
+The ōban originally referred to a luncheon on festival days attended by soldiers and guards during the Heian period and was considered an important practice to the warrior class.
+The menu usually consisted of simple dried abalone, jellyfish aemono, pickled ume called umeboshi, salt and vinegar for seasoning, and rice.
 Later in the period, the honzen-ryōri banquet became popularized.

 The cuisine of the samurai came distinctly from their peasant roots.
 The meals prepared emphasized simplicity while being substantial.
 The cuisine avoided refinement, ceremony and luxury, and shed all further Chinese influence.
-One specific example is the change from wearing traditional Chinese garb to a distinct clothing style that combined the simple clothing of the common people.
+One specific example is the change from wearing traditional Chinese garb to a distinct clothing style based on commoners' garb, but with refinements to emphasize the wearer's importance.
 This style evolved into the kimono by the end of the Middle Ages.